myantosca/hmm-hps/src/README.txt

 This tagger has only been tested on code-switched English/Spanish data.
 There is no guarantee as to fitness for any other languages, particularly languages with non-Latin orthography.

+This program does NOT work with python2.
+Make sure python3 is the default version or explicitly call the program as outlined in the examples.

 Contact
 =======